Frequently Asked Questions

 If you are in fear for your life or safety, then yes!
 You don’t need a lawyer to obtain an emergency protection order, but then you have to attend a hearing to get a permanent order.
 That’s where it gets tougher.
 It’s important that you get it right the first time.
 Leigh Law has the experience to help you obtain the order for several years to protect you and your children.

-My ex has filed a protective order against me!
+My ex has filed a protection order against me!
 This is dumb.
 I'll just explain to the judge what happened.

 You only get one chance, so make sure you defend it right the first time!